precice/precice.github.io/pages/docs/installation/installation-source-preparation.md

 export CMAKE_PREFIX_PATH=$PRECICE_PREFIX:$CMAKE_PREFIX_PATH
 ```

-After adding these variables, please logout and login again.
+After adding these variables, please start a new session (open a new terminal or logout and login again).

 {% include note.html content="On debian-based distributions, you can also build preCICE as a debian package and install it using the package manager.
 [Read more](installation-source-advanced#debian-packages)" %}